 PhD candidate, Rice University

-Katie Ulrich is a PhD candidate in the department of anthropology at Rice University.
-Her research focuses on petrochemical replacements made from sugarcane, including not only biofuels but sugar-based plastics, synthetic fabrics, solvents, specialty chemicals, and more.
-Her project follows the technical practices of scientists, industry actors, and funding agents in São Paulo, Brazil within and beyond the lab as they reconfigure sugarcane molecularly, socially, and politically—asking to what extent these practices ultimately transform sugarcane from a crop with a violent history into a newly extractable feedstock for environmental and industrial futures.
-Prior to starting her doctoral studies, she worked as a research assistant in a molecular biology lab at the University of California, San Francisco.
+I am a PhD candidate in the department of anthropology at Rice University.
+My research focuses on petrochemical replacements made from sugarcane, including not only biofuels but sugar-based plastics, synthetic fabrics, solvents, specialty chemicals, and more.
+My project follows the technical practices of scientists, industry actors, and funding agents in São Paulo, Brazil within and beyond the lab as they reconfigure sugarcane molecularly, socially, and politically—asking to what extent these practices ultimately transform sugarcane from a crop with a violent history into a newly extractable feedstock for environmental and industrial futures.
+Prior to starting my doctoral studies, I worked as a research assistant in a molecular biology lab at the University of California, San Francisco.

 Contributions to Platypus, The CASTAC Blog

 Welcome to Platypus in 2024!
 We look forward to continuing to publish content on science and technology from anthropological and social science perspectives.
 We remain grateful to all our readers, as well as our community of Platypus volunteers who keep the blog running. (more…) (read more...)